-If you’ve ever experienced a burning, scratching feeling along your eyelids that makes it difficult to see and can make life uncomfortable, you’ve suffered from dry eye.
+If you’ve ever experienced a burning, scratching feeling on your eyes and along your eyelids that makes it difficult to see and can make life uncomfortable, you’ve suffered from dry eye.
 Many people experience the disease over their lifetimes, and while there is a multitude of causes, the good news is that there are ways to avoid it, or at least to minimize your chance of getting it.
-Furthermore, the causes of dry eye have been identified.
+Furthermore, the causes of dry eye have largely been identified.

 Dry eye is a condition in which your eye is unable to produce a sufficient number of tears.
 Tears are vital to the health of our eyes; when you blink, a thin film of moisture, or tears, spreads over the eye and keeps the surface smooth and clear.
 The oily layer is the outermost layer of the tear film and is what keeps tears from drying up too quickly.
 This layer is made in the eye’s Meibomian glands.

-Often, dry eye is caused by splits or tears in the Meibomian glands, or are caused by what is commonly known as Meibomian gland dysfunction.
+Often, dry eye is caused by atrophy of the Meibomian glands, or is caused by what is commonly known as Meibomian gland dysfunction.
 Once this occurs, your eye does not produce enough moisture.
 This is what causes that itchy, scratchy feeling, and over time, damage to the eye may be caused, since it is not being protected in the way that it normally is, with a thin liquid layer.